platform9/express/docs/SRIOV.md

 # hv01.yml
 sriov: "on"
 physical_device_mappings:
-  - sriov:ens1
+  - external:ens1
+...
 ```

 ### Installation
-Once the respective configuration is in place, install PMO with Express using some variation of the following:
+Once the respective configuration is in place, install PMO with Express:

 ```
 # ./pf9-express -a pmo
 ```

+When changing the number of VFs for a given interfaces, the host operating system must set VFs to 0 before setting the new value.
+Platform9 Express can refresh the VFs when the **refresh-sriov** tag is used.

 To refresh VFs, run **pf9-express** with the **refresh-sriov** tag:

 ```
 # ./pf9-express -t refresh-sriov hypervisors
 ```

+> When VFs are refreshed, any VM attached to a VF must be shutdown/started or issued a hard reboot to restore network connectivity.